tve/blog/content/lp-wifi-esp32-light.md

 spaced only 150ms apart when the `loop` function iterations are several seconds apart.
 Given that neither of the two wake-up periods start at a beacon interval the reason must be other than the AP having some packet pending.
-The answer about what is happening comes from the tcpdump above: the TCP stack on the esp32 delays the final ACK by about 100ms, i.e., longer than the lingering time.
+The answer is seen in the tcpdump above: the TCP stack on the esp32 delays the final ACK by about 100ms, i.e., longer than the lingering time.
 Delaying ACKs is a common TCP optimization that reduces the number of packets transmitted.
 It works well on the server end where delaying the ACK allowed it to be piggy-backed on the response data packet but it